jacko972/serverless-workshop/Readme.md

 # Serverless Workshop
 This Workshop is designed to teach yo the basics of how to use the serverless framework to build and deploy applications.
 Its not a lesson in coding in JavaScript / nodeJS by any means so please feel free to build on these examples and improve along the way to aid your learning.
+ALso if you spot any mistakes or have enhancements please submit a pull request via GitHub.

+## The workshop
+Durring this workshop we are going to build a simple application, we'll start with hello world and move on to develop a application that resizes images when they are uploaded to S3.

 ## Requirements

 You need to have installed and working knowledge of:

  - An AWS account (and your AWS keys setup on your machine see: https://aws.amazon.com/cli/)
+  - also set up your default .aws profile
  - Git
+  - A Giithub account would be an advantage
  - NodeJS
  - NPM